gszep/double-exclusive-reporter/README.md

 Code to produce figures for publication

 ## Running the Simulation and Bifurcation Analysis
+The parametrised differential equation model used to describe the genetic circuit is defined by the `rates` and `jacobian` functions in `models/protected-degradation.jl`.
+The parameters are contained in a dictionary `θ` which is then unpacked by symbol name in the two functions.
+Changing the model requires changing `θ`, `rates` and `jacobian`.

+The initial conditions `u0` and other simulation parameters such as `t_final` can be changed in the simulation script `main.jl`.
+The `DifferentialEquations.jl` library is used to simulate the model.
+This is followed by bifurcation analysis for `15 frames` of the entire length of the simulation.
+The bifurcation algorithm parameters are contained in `get_bifurcations` in `lib/bifurcations.jl`

+Running `main.jl` will produce an animation, the layout of which is defined in `lib/animate.jl`

 ![](output.gif)

 ## Flow Cytometry and Fluorescence Microscopy Data Processing